 During her chanting, the character evokes the past from which she attempts to redeem herself (“Etherland-Song of Mystic Law”).
 We empathize with her journey toward ego manumission.
 A condition of the musical is that the writers of the book and Adrienne Warren’s performance as Anna Mae/Tina strike human truths with emotional authenticity and power.

 Vital events in this process are structured as turning points.
 These are intensely heartfelt to reveal Tina’s physical, mental and emotional abuse.
 However, the pain informs the artistically rich through line of creation and that spurs her transfiguration toward wholeness.
-Thus, as we go back in time with her, we become fellow seekers receiving the wisdom of how this particular sojourner traveled into soul darkness, came to the end of herself, survived and emerged to embrace light, love and life.
+Thus, as we go back in time with her, we become fellow seekers.
+We receive the wisdom of how this particular sojourner traveled into soul darkness, came to the end of herself, survived and emerged to embrace light, love and life.

-In the Act I flashback the scene shifts to a spare setting, symbolic, ancient-looking, gnarled tree of meagerness in Nutbush, Tennessee 1950, which reflects Anna Mae’s roots.
-We are at an unadorned church service that Young Anna Mae attends with her family as father Richard (David Jennings) preaches.
+In the Act I flashback the scene shifts to a spare setting, with a symbolic, ancient-looking, gnarled tree of meagerness in Nutbush, Tennessee 1950, which reflects Anna Mae’s roots.
+We are at an unadorned church service that Young Anna Mae attends with her family as father Richard (the fine David Jennings), preaches.
 The choir/congregation sing (“Nutbush City Limits”).
 Then, it happens, a defining moment from which all the other events flow.
-Anna Mae, like Thespis (the first actor of Ancient Greek Choral Theater) emerges from the choir.
-Anointed by “The Holy Spirit,”with unrestrained passion she sings, dances and gloriously ignites all in the church to worship and lift themselves out of the misery of their lives.
+Anna Mae, like Thespis (the first actor of Ancient Greek Choral Theater), emerges from the choir.
+Anointed by “The Holy Spirit,” with unrestrained passion, she sings, dances and gloriously ignites all in the church to worship and lift themselves out of the misery of their lives.

-We understand why the ongoing physical and verbal abuse from Richard drive off Zelma.
-But we empathize with Anna Mae especially when her mother, without explanation, takes only Alline (Mars Rucker) with her to St. Louis, and Richard abandons her to Gran Georgeanna.
+We understand why the ongoing physical and verbal abuse from Richard drives off Zelma.
+But we empathize with Anna Mae especially when her mother, without explanation, takes only Alline (Mars Rucker), with her to St. Louis, and Richard abandons her to Gran Georgeanna.
 It is her grandmother who encourages her singing and spirituality with great love.

 Anna Mae embarks on her journey to greatness as Gran’s vision for her comes true.
-Despite her positive relationship with band member Raymond, (the attentive, sensitive Gerald Caesar) who tries to protect her from Ike and with whom she has a child, (“Let’s Stay Together”) she marries Ike Turner.
+Despite her positive relationship with band member Raymond, (the attentive, sensitive Gerald Caesar), who tries to protect her from Ike (the incredible Daniel J. Watts), and with whom she has a child, (“Let’s Stay Together”), she marries Ike Turner.
 By then Ike has “christened” her his “Queen,” the “Tina Turner” of the Ike and Tina Turner Review.

 The Ike and Tina segments meld the songs from Tina’s career with thoughtfulness.
-These enlighten us to their meet-up and growing bondages in their relationship: (“Shake a Tailfeather,” “She Made My Blood Run Cold,” “It’s Gonna Work Out Fine” A Fool in Love,” “Better Be Good To Me”).
+These enlighten us to the growing bondages in their relationship: (“Shake a Tailfeather,” “She Made My Blood Run Cold,” “It’s Gonna Work Out Fine,” A Fool in Love,” “Better Be Good To Me”).
 By then Ike is doing backup with his band The Kings of Rhythm.
-The Ikettes (the superb Holli Conway, Kayla Davion, Destinee Rea, Mars Rucker, one of whom introduces her to Buddhism) are the movers and shakers with Tina in the lead.
-Additionally, Ike hires a sometime mistress Rhonda (Jessica Rush) to manage the group.
-As a duo Tina and Ike R and B it to Rolling Stones Magazine’s #2 out of “Twenty Greatest Duos of All Time.”
+The Ikettes (the superb Holli Conway, Kayla Davion, Destinee Rea, Mars Rucker), are the movers and shakers with Tina in the lead.
+Additionally, Ike hires a sometime mistress Rhonda (Jessica Rush), to manage the group.
+As a duo Tina and Ike, R and B it to Rolling Stones Magazine’s #2, out of “Twenty Greatest Duos of All Time.”

 The musical’s set design projections, lighting design, costumes, wig and hair design, orchestrations, musical supervision, arrangements, etc. are historically appropriate and inform the appearance and the sound of the Ike and Tina Review.
-The performances of the songs are signatures of the time and bring a superb reckoning of our American musical past when the culture and society was burgeoning and roiling, and black artists were looking for breaks into the music industry.
+The performances of the songs are signatures of the time and bring a superb reckoning of our American musical past, when the culture and society was burgeoning and roiling, and black artists were looking to move up in the music industry.

 However, the cost that Anna Mae/Tina pays to manifest Gran’s vision is almost too great to bear during the years she and Ike are married, have one child together and raise her child with Raymond.
 Tina is the doll Ike fashions her to be.
 He controls every aspect of her life and intimidates her to put up with his adultery and drug use.
-To subordinate her and keep her close he pays her no salary and micromanages what she does, even to deciding after she has Craig (their child together) she cannot rest but must work in the studio to cut a record and stay up all hours, eroding her well being.
+To subordinate her and keep her close, he pays her no salary and micromanages what she does.
+He decides that after she has Craig (their child together), she cannot rest but must work in the studio to cut a record and stay up all hours.
+This erodes her health and well being.

 Adrienne Warren’s Tina is emotionally riveting.
-Not only does she hit every nuanced feeling that we imagine Tina felt when she ended the relationship with Raymond (“Let’s Stay Together”).
-She also beautifully intuits Tina’s growing soul destruction through self-recrimination and despair.
-We note each time Tina allows Ike to abuse her mentally and emotionally and bullies her to subvert her personal choices into his “Tina Turner” wind-up puppet, she loses dignity, confidence and self-worth.
+Not only does she hit every nuanced feeling that we imagine Tina felt when she ended the relationship with Raymond (“Let’s Stay Together”), she also beautifully intuits Tina’s growing soul destruction through self-recrimination and despair.
+We note each time Tina allows Ike to abuse her mentally and emotionally.
+Warren reveals Tina’s emotional disintegration as he bullies Tina to subvert her personal choices into his “Tina Turner” wind-up puppet.
+We watch her lose dignity, confidence and self-worth.
 Even the “Tina” identity is wholly owned by Ike.
-Warren’s vocal resonance as Tina singing through the pain is bar none.
+Warren’s vocal resonance in her portrait of Tina struggling through the pain is bar none.